Budgeting Approaches: Bottom-Up vs. Top-Down

-The bottom-up approach progresses upwards, starting from the lowest level of details.
-Finance professionals compile various inputs in a comprehensive model the output of which forms the Budget expectations.
+The bottom-up approach starts from the lowest level of detail, where finance professionals compile inputs into a comprehensive model, forming budget expectations.

-Suppose that you are the Sales Manager at Spaceland – a boutique hotel situated in the heart of Hokkaido, Japan.
-Your current task is to predict the company’s annual revenue for the coming year, using the bottom-up approach.
+Suppose you’re the Sales Manager at Spaceland, a boutique hotel in the heart of Hokkaido, Japan.
+Your task is to use the bottom-up approach to predict the company’s annual revenue for the coming year.

 Number of available rooms × Occupancy rate = Expected number of rooms to be sold